 VICTORY: U.S. Supreme Court Upholds Legislative Prayer Decision Protects Religious Freedom for All Faiths

-“The Court’s landmark decision today echoes the wisdom of the Founders,” said Eric Rassbach, Deputy General Counsel at the Becket Fund for Religious Liberty: “Not only did the Court uphold the centuries-old practice of legislative prayer, it also started the work of bringing the entire law of church and state onto a firmer foundation in the words of the Constitution.”
+“The Court’s landmark decision today echoes the wisdom of the Founders,” said Eric Rassbach, Deputy General Counsel at Becket: “Not only did the Court uphold the centuries-old practice of legislative prayer, it also started the work of bringing the entire law of church and state onto a firmer foundation in the words of the Constitution.”

 In its decision, the Court acknowledged that the lessons of history can no longer be ignored when deciding Establishment Clause cases: “Any test the Court adopts must acknowledge a practice that was accepted by the Framers and has withstood the critical scrutiny of time and political change.”
-The Becket Fund’s friend-of-the-court brief had argued that the Court should take a historical approach to the Establishment Clause.
-The Court also cited materials the Becket Fund presented to the Court in its friend-of-the-court brief.
+Becket’s friend-of-the-court brief had argued that the Court should take a historical approach to the Establishment Clause.
+The Court also cited materials Becket presented to the Court in its friend-of-the-court brief.

 In the Town of Greece, New York, volunteer members of all faiths, from Christians, Jews, Bahá’ís, and Wiccans, have participated in the tradition by leading an invocation.
 During our nation’s beginnings, the Founders saw legislative prayer as “a natural outflow of their political philosophy of limited government and inalienable, God-given rights.”
 By hearing prayer before a government meeting, our political leaders – both then and now – were reminded of the limits of their authority, as well as the divine source of the inalienable rights which belong to the public they serve.